-Because of this potentially furious storm brewing just under the surface of bears spirit, our native forebears were extremely cautious and respectful of this animal.
-Even tribes inclined to peace honored the spirit of a warrior, and witnessing the bear seemed to embody that kind of blind, powerful surge of courage and strength that every warrior is want to tap into.
+To explain, we’re talking about a massive animal who forages seemingly peacefully in the woods on berries and bush.
+But when provoked in certain ways, Native Americans witnessed a ferocity expressed from the bear that (understandably) could elicit terror.
+Because of this potentially furious storm brewing just under the surface of the bear, our native forebears were extremely cautious and respectful of this animal.
+Tribes honored the spirit of a warrior, and witnessing the bear seemed to embody that kind of blind, powerful surge of courage and strength that every warrior wants to tap into.
+But many tribes also respected the bear for its peace-loving behaviors.

 Bear meanings were enhanced by observations made tribal sages.
 These vital tribal figures were inclined to pensive and deeper understanding of how nature communicated intent in all her forms.
 These sages found connections between human and beast and from these associations would interpret profound meanings that propelled the community into direction, action, and wisdom.